 In 1997, Major Johnny Paul Koroma toppled the Kabbah government and invited the RUF to join his ruling junta.
 Nigerian-led troops under the aegis of the Economic Community of West African States Monitoring Group (ECOMOG) restored Kabbah to power in 1998, and the 1999 Lomé peace agreement led to the deployment of UN peacekeepers.
 By 2002, the 17,000-strong UN peacekeeping force had started disarmament in rebel-held areas and the war was declared over.

-Kabbah won a new term in the 2002 presidential elections, defeating the APC’s Ernest Koroma (no relation to Johnny Paul Koroma).
-The SLPP took 83 of 112 available seats in parliamentary elections that month.
-However, the SLPP government failed to adequately address the country’s entrenched poverty, dilapidated infrastructure, and endemic corruption, and in 2007, Ernest Koroma won a presidential runoff election with 55 percent of the vote, leaving SLPP candidate Solomon Berewa with 45 percent.
-In the legislative polls, the APC led with 59 seats, followed by the SLPP with 43, and the People’s Movement for Democratic Change (PMDC) with 10.
+Kabbah won a new term in the 2002 presidential elections, defeating the APC’s Ernest Bai Koroma (no relation to Johnny Paul Koroma), and the SLPP claimed a parliamentary majority.
+However, the SLPP government failed to adequately address the country’s entrenched poverty, dilapidated infrastructure, and endemic corruption, and in 2007, Ernest Bai Koroma won a presidential runoff election with 55 percent of the vote, to SLPP candidate Solomon Berewa’s 45 percent.
+The APC also gained a slight majority in Parliament.

 Sierra Leone is an electoral democracy.
-International observers determined that the 2007 presidential and parliamentary elections were free and fair, and that power was transferred peacefully to the opposition.
-Of the unicameral Parliament’s 124 members, 112 are chosen by popular vote and 12 are reserved for indirectly elected paramount chiefs.
+International observers determined that the 2012 presidential and parliamentary elections were free and fair, and they were widely considered a milestone for the consolidation of peace in the country.
+Of the unicameral Parliament’s 124 members, 112 are chosen by popular vote, and 12 seats are reserved for indirectly elected paramount chiefs.
 Parliamentary and presidential elections are held every five years, and presidents may seek a second term.

 Freedom of religion is protected by the constitution and respected in practice.
 Academic freedom is similarly upheld.